Galigeo/Galigeo-PrintServer/README.md

 # 3. How to install and run on Windows

-- Install nodeJs:
+- Install nodeJs / build galigeo-print-server:

 **npm install**

-- Run it:
+- Run galigeo-print-server:

 **npm run start**